Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Introduction

 Guided by experiment, we have found that certain $\E,\E_c$ pairs form equivalent classes of Euclidean phenomena.
 One subdivision labels such pairs as concentric and/or axis-aligned (e.g., the confocal case is both).
 Relevant for the present study is to classify triangle porisms on whether either Poncelet conic is a circle or not.
 Referring to \cref{fig:four-porisms}, we obtain the following four combinations:

 \begin{enumerate} \item Both conics are circles: this is Chapple's porism \cite{centina15}.
 Loci of its \ti{triangle centers}, e.g., incenter $X_1$, barycenter $X_2$, circumcenter $X_3$, orthocenter $X_4$ have been studied in \cite{georgiev2012-poncelet,alexey14,odehnal2011-poristic,reznik2020-ballet}, see \cref{fig:bicentric-confocal} (left).
-The $X_k$ notation -- also $X(k)$ -- is after Kimberling \cite{etc}.
+The $X_k$ notation — also $X(k)$ — is after Kimberling \cite{etc}.
 For easy reference, the names of all $X_k$ studied appear in \cref{app:centers}. \item Only $\E$ is a circle.
 This system, always an affine image of (4), lends itself to a symmetric parametrization which is the main engine for our analysis. \item Only $\E_c$ is a circle: here we will tour its manifold Euclidean properties. \item Neither is circular: Euclidean phenomena are sparser, some are still discernible, e.g., the locus of certain centers are always conics, the locus of barycenter $X_2$ and orthocenter $X_4$ always homothetic to $\E$ (see below), etc. \end{enumerate}

 For case (3), we start by identifying triangle centers whose loci are conics.
-In \cite{helman2021-theory} we show that if a triangle center which is a fixed linear combination of $X_2$ and $X_3$, its locus will be a conic.
+In \cite{helman2021-theory} we show that if a triangle center is a fixed linear combination of the barycenter $X_2$ and the circumcenter $X_3$, then its locus will be a conic.
 Nevertheless, other centers may still sweep conics for some choices of conic pairs.
 Still lacking a predictive theory for the latter, we typically use numerical methods to pinpoint their loci as conic, as in \cite{garcia2020-ellipses}.

 Below we describe many curious dependencies between the shape and foci of certain loci and the geometry of either Poncelet conic.
 A surprising find has been that the presence of a single equilateral triangle in the family triggers a host of interesting locus degeneracies.